algorithmiaio/api-docs/source/includes/algo_development/_algorithmmanagement.md

 ## Optional: Recompile your Algorithm

 Any `git push` to your Algorithm's repo implicitly causes a compile to run on Algorithmia's servers.
-However, you can also manually force a compile if desired, using algo.compile()
+However, you can also manually force a compile if desired, using .compile()

 ```python
 algo.compile()